Community Engagement & Outreach

 Brooklyn Free Clinic is a student-run organization that provides free health care to residents in our community who are uninsured.
 Under the guidance of volunteer physicians and faculty advisors, our students help provide care and health maintenance screenings.
 They also provide access to a network of specialists who have volunteered to treat patients at no cost to patients.
 Students who volunteer at the clinic are highly motivated learners dedicated to community service.
 Their goal is to partner with members of the Brooklyn community and empower local leaders to make the Borough of Brooklyn a haven for wellness.

 Downstate Asylum Clinic

 New York City is home to thousands of refugees who arrive here seeking asylum from persecution, violence, torture, and war.
 Downstate’s Asylum clinic was established by students in Downstate’s Physicians for Human Rights chapter and the Anne Kastor Brooklyn Free Clinic to assist members of our community who are seeking asylum and seeking immigration relief in the United States.
-The goal is to grow the number of volunteer physicians, clinicians, and mental health professionals who provide clinical evaluations for refugees.
+The goal is to grow the number of volunteer physicians, clinicians, and mental health professionals who provide medical forensic evaluations for refugees.

 Educating the Next Generation of Community Leaders